 Bay and Gable homes - which can be found dotting the streets of neighbourhoods across Toronto - represent one of the more common architectural styles of the Victorian era, which became popular on this side of the Atlantic at the turn of the century.

-Toronto has approved Laneway Housing 'as-of-right' in the central core of the original City of Toronto.
+Toronto has approved Laneway Housing 'as-of-right' in Toronto.
 Houseporn.ca's Steve Fudge - a realtor with Bosley Real Estate Ltd. in Toronto - reached out to architecture firm Sustainable for their synopsis on the new Laneway Housing Guidelines.